-Display hingesThe display hinges allow the display panel to be positioned at a variety of easy-to-view angles.
+Display hinges positioned at a variety of easy-to-view angles.
+Power button Press this button to turn the computer's power on or off.
+Power button ring LED The Power button ring LED normally glows white when the computer is turned on.
+However, if you turn off the computer into Sleep Mode, this LED blinks white.
 Keyboard The keyboard contains character keys, control keys, function keys, and special Windows keys, providing all the functionality of a full-size keyboard.
-Refer to the The Keyboard section for details. Ф Power button Press this button to power on/off the computer.
+Refer to the The Keyboard section for details.

+Touch Pad The Touch Pad located in the palm rest is used to control the movement of the mouse pointer.
+To use the Touch Pad, simply touch and move your fingertip across it in the direction you want the mouse pointer to go.
+Touch Pad control buttons The two buttons located on the bottom of the Touch Pad are used like the buttons on a standard mouse.
+Press the left button to select a menu item or to manipulate text or graphics designated by the mouse pointer, and press the right button to display a menu or other function depending on the software you are using.
+Fingerprint Sensor This sensor enables you to enroll and sign in with a fingerprint in Windows Hello.
+For more information, refer to the on-screen instructions in Windows Hello.
+Some models are equipped with a Fingerprint Sensor.
 AccuPoint A pointer control device located in the center of the keyboard is used to control the on-screen pointer.
+Some models are equipped with an AccuPoint.
 AccuPoint control buttons Control buttons below the keyboard let you select menu items or manipulate text and graphics designated by the on-screen pointer.
-Touch Pad ON/OFF indicator Double tap this indicator to enable/disable the Touch Pad.
-The indicator for some models shows the status of the Touch Pad: Enabled: offDisabled: glows white TOSHIBA eco indicator Double tap this indicator to launch the TOSHIBA eco Utility.
-Enabled: glows greenDisabled: off Touch Pad The Touch Pad located in the palm rest is used to control the movement of the on-screen pointer.
-To use the Touch Pad, simply touch and move your fingertip across it in the direction you want the on-screen pointer to go.
-Touch Pad control buttons The two buttons located on the bottom of the Touch Pad are used like the buttons on a standard mouse.
-Press the left button to select a menu item or to manipulate text or graphics designated by the pointer, and press the right button to display a menu or other function depending on the software you are using.

-Fingerprint Sensor This sensor enables you to enroll and recognize a fingerprint.
-Some models are equipped with a Fingerprint Sensor. ● √□ DC IN/Battery indicator The DC IN/Battery indicator shows the condition of the DC IN and the battery charge status.
-White indicates the battery is fully charged while the power is being correctly supplied from the AC power adaptor.
-Refer to the Power Condition Descriptions section for more information on this feature. Ф Power indicator The Power indicator normally glows white when the computer is turned on.
-However, if you turn off the computer into Sleep Mode, this indicator flashes amber.
-Internal storage drive indicator The Internal storage drive indicator blinks white whenever the computer is accessing the internal storage drive.
+Only models equipped with an AccuPoint are equipped with AccuPoint control buttons.